IET-NITK/IET-NITK.github.io/README.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
+- Node v14
 ### Installation
+- As with any NodeJS project, run `npm install`.

 <p align="right">(<a href="#top">back to top</a>)</p>